Joel-Mwaga/Akan-name-generator/README.md

 # Akan-name-generator
-An application that gives you your akan name
+ The best application that gives you your akan name